-In respect of the reporting period ended 30 June 2020, the Company has lodged with the Commissioner of the Companies and Intellectual Property Commission (CIPC), all returns and notices prescribed by the Act and that all such returns and notices are true, correct and up to date.
+In respect of the reporting period ended 30 June 2021, the Company has lodged with the Commissioner of the Companies and Intellectual Property Commission (CIPC), all returns and notices prescribed by the Act and that all such returns and notices are true, correct and up to date.

-Mr. T Malgas Company Secretary of Centlec (SOC) Ltd
+Mr. T Malgas Company Secretary

-Statement of Financial Position as at 30 June 2020
+Statement of Financial Position as at 30 June 2021